Get in touch and give us some feedback about our products or just say hello.

 The festival will continue to move with the times, taking account of changing interests and contemporary trends according to public demands.

 In 2016, we included provision for contemporary, popular songs, gaelic and traditional music.
 In 2018, we are proud to present our first clarsach and harp classes, and as always, we value and take account of any suggestions from our local communities that would enhance the Mid Argyll Music Festival and our community.
 Thank you for your continuing support.
-Please join us 17th to 24th March.
+Please join us 18th to 23rd March for our 40th festival.

 Daytime and evening competitions are most entertaining and we are proud to showcase the wealth of musical talent and versatility in Mid Argyll.